License Renewals

 Oswego, New York

-Constellation submitted a license renewal application for this facility to the U.S. Nuclear Regulatory Commission (NRC), which was approved on September 8, 2008.
-With license renewal complete, James A. FitzPatrick Nuclear Power Plant is licensed through 2034.
+Constellation's license renewal application for this facility was approved by the NRC on September 8, 2008.
+With renewal complete, James A. FitzPatrick Clean Energy Center is licensed through 2034.

-Constellation submitted a license renewal application for this facility to the U.S. Nuclear Regulatory Commission (NRC).
-The application was approved on October 19, 2016.
-With license renewal complete, LaSalle Generating Station Unit 1 is licensed through April 17, 2042, and Unit 2 is licensed through December 16, 2043.
+Constellation's license renewal application for this facility was approved by the NRC on October 19, 2016.
+With renewal complete, LaSalle Clean Energy Center Unit 1 is licensed through April 17, 2042, and Unit 2 is licensed through December 16, 2043.

 Limerick Township, Montgomery County, Pennsylvania